guybedford/es-module-shims/README.md

 </script>
 ```

+#### Trusted Types
+To use the `require-trusted-types-for 'script';` directive as part of your CSP you will need to include the `es-module-shims` policy name within the trusted-types CSP directive i.e. `trusted-types 'es-module-shims';`

 #### Wasm Build

 To use the Web Assembly / non-CSP build of ES Module Shims, this is available as a self-contained single file at `es-module-shims/wasm` or `es-module-shims/dist/es-module-shims.wasm.js` in the package folder.